Getting Started

 Language Model

-• To use a cloud-based model service, you need to open an account and pay the service by tokens.
+- To use a cloud-based model service, you need to open an account on the cloud service and get an API key.

 Here let’s start from using Ollama.